flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/f-pln.md

     The 6L/6R fields display “CLB/DES” when the revised waypoint is a cruise phase waypoint, and the FMGS needs to know if the new constraint is to be applied in climb or descent phase.
 The FMGS will modify the cruise phase accordingly.
 These 2 prompts also display “CLB/DES” when the predictions are not computed.
-(Top of climb and top of descent not yet defined).
+(Top of climb and top of descent are not yet defined).

 ## DEPARTURE Page